slowernews/wisdom-tldr/README.md

 'Don't be a plant.'

-> *'Run away from complexity.
-Complexity doesn't add much to life.'*

 HINTS:

 > *'9 to 5; 3 days a week; 3 weeks a month; 3 months free a year.'*

 > *'Essencialism: the value in less and the joy of missing out.'*

+> *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.' -- Antoine de Saint-Exupéry*

+> *'Run away from complexity.
+Complexity doesn't add much to life.'*

 <!--
 permission to rethink